 Nevertheless, the AirPods just aren’t for everyone.
 Be it because of their price, the need to use them with non-iOS devices, or any other reason, many shoppers are looking for the best AirPods alternatives instead.

-These devices offer many of the same features but cost less, work better on Android devices, or perhaps even offer more premium features that aren’t found on the AirPods.
+These devices offer many of the same features but cost less, function better on Android devices, or perhaps even offer additional high-quality features that aren’t found on the AirPods.

 First up, we have the Skullcandy Sesh Evo.